yildirimdata/EDA_projects/README.md

 1 EDA sales data anlaysis

-  - data cleaning: missing values - outliers
+  - data cleaning: missing values - outliers : mainly based on numpy and pandas libraries

   - feature engineering

-  - visualizations
+-   statistical insights and visualizations

+  - visualizations: matplotlib and seaborn libraries

   - answers to specific questions about the data